Field-level Reconstruction from Foreground-Contaminated 21-cm Maps: Conclusion

 Looking ahead, a promising path lies in combining the strengths of both approaches.
 The field-level framework provides a physically grounded likelihood, while the diffusion model offers scalability to smaller scales.
 Hybrid strategies that integrate simulation-based inference with perturbative modeling may enhance our ability to reconstruct the full 21-cm signal and extract cosmological information from previously inaccessible modes.
 Our results demonstrate that large-scale mode recovery from contaminated 21-cm observations is both feasible and powerful, opening new possibilities for future high-redshift surveys.

-These reconstruction methods will be especially valuable for upcoming experiments such as HERA, SKA, and potentially high-redshift line-intensity mapping surveys, where foreground contamination severely limits access to large regions of Fourier space.
-Recovering the information lost to the wedge not only strengthens the standalone constraining power of 21-cm observations but also enables robust cross-correlations with other tracers.
+{These reconstruction methods will be valuable for various high-redshift line-intensity mapping surveys, where foreground contamination severely limits access to large regions of Fourier space.} Recovering the information lost to the wedge not only strengthens the standalone constraining power but also enables robust cross-correlations with other tracers \cite{Hutter2017:21cm_LAE, Heneka2021:21cm_LAE, Davies2021:21cm_stack, Trott2021:MWA_LAEs, Cox2022:cross-correlation, LaPlante2023:21cm_x_Roman, Gagnon-Hartman2025:21cm_x_LAE, Hutter2025:Cross_Correlation, Chen2025:21cm_x_LAEs}.
 This enhances resilience to systematics and improves sensitivity to fundamental physics, including primordial non-Gaussianity and the sum of neutrino masses.
 Incorporating the full observational pipeline~\cite{Kern:2025bqm} into our framework would further enable realistic reconstructions of the initial conditions from observed data.